21 Successful Companies Using React Native in 2025

 1. Bloomberg

-Bloomberg is a finance company that provides tools for equity trading and analytics among other enterprise applications.
-It’s also the name of their adjacent website which delivers news to inform the public on market and business trends.
+Bloomberg is a financial company that provides tools for equity trading and analytics, among other enterprise applications.
+It’s also the name of their adjacent website, which delivers news to inform the public on market and business trends.

 The Bloomberg app has the same objective and uses React Native to complete the task.
-Through React Native, Bloomberg was able to implement automated code refreshes, meaning users will always get the latest updates once opening the app.
+Through React Native, Bloomberg was able to implement automated code refreshes, meaning users will always get the latest updates once the app is opened.

-Facebook developed React Native and have built their app using it.
+Meta developed React Native and has built its app using it.
 Honestly, it would be concerning if they didn’t use the framework for their own applications.

 Facebook Ads Manager, a convenient space for individuals and businesses alike to manage advertisements for their products, is built entirely on React Native.

-It’s cross-platform, yet it handles UI differences when it comes to ad and date formats flawlessly.
+It’s cross-platform, yet it handles UI differences flawlessly when it comes to ad and date formats.
 UI’s animations and transitions meet the same standard.

 3. Uber Eats